sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

 Dataset Creation
 ----------------

-Navigate to the "Datasets" tab in your application where you want to create a new dataset.
+Navigate to the "Datasets" tab in your application.
 Click on the "Create" button and choose "Dataset".
 In the pop-up choose "CSV" and then click "OK".

 .. figure:: ../../_assets/tutorials/dataset/10.PNG
    :alt: Dataset